Fauda: Season 1

 Eighteen months prior to the start of the show, the Israeli soldier Doron and his unit were credited with killing the terrorist Taufiq Hammed.
 Following this, Doron retires from service in order to grow a vineyard.
 At the beginning of season 1 Doron is visited by Moreno, the commander of his old unit, who informs him that Taufiq Hammed is still alive and plans to attend his brother Bashir's wedding.
 Doron rejoins his team in order to go undercover at the wedding.
-Ultimately they are discovered and Bashir is killed, moments before Taufiq is to arrive.
+Ultimately they are exposed and Bashir is killed, moments before Taufiq is to arrive.
 Although Doron is able to shoot Taufiq, and injures him, Taufiq escapes.

 Taufiq barely survives the gunshot wound and is forced to have secret emergency surgery so as to not reveal that he is alive or where he is.
 Doron convinces Moreno to allow him to stay on with the unit until they catch Taufiq.
 Bashir's family all mourn him as a shahid (martyr) and his wife, Amal, vows revenge.
 Taufiq's right-hand man, Walid, convinces his cousin Shirin to help Taufiq escape from the hospital minutes before Doron's team arrives.

 Amal, distraught over Bashir's death, volunteers to bomb a nightclub which Boaz, Doron's brother-in-law and a member of his unit, frequents.
 This will ensure that the Israelis get the message that it is revenge on Boaz for the killing of Bashir.
 The plan is for Amal to arm the bomb in her purse and then leave the club three minutes before its detonation.
 However, Amal decides to stay and die in the explosion.
 Boaz regains consciousness following the blast and finds his girlfriend's body.
 Boaz does not handle the discovery well, and after getting pulled over, physically assaults the police and ends up in jail.

 While on a mission, Boaz gets captured and is held hostage by Hamas.
 Doron and his team decide to prepare an unapproved mission to kidnap Taufiq's friend Sheikh Awadalla in an attempt to get Boaz back.
 When Doron finds out that Taufiq had a bomb implanted inside of Boaz, the team kidnap Taufiq's daughter to use as additional leverage.
 Ultimately Boaz and the Sheikh both get blown up, and Taufiq's daughter gets badly injured.

 Doron, still undercover, interviews for a position to be a shahid for Taufiq, a role which he ultimately gets recruited for.
 Taufiq reveals his plan to Walid: they received sarin nerve gas that will be detonated in the synagogue, which will cause Israel to retaliate with force, committing war crimes and forcing other Islamic states to respond.
 Walid eventually discovers Doron's true identity and orders Doron to be killed, however the rest of the unit shows up just in time to kill everyone who was watching him.
 Walid shows the proof to Taufiq and then shoots him in the back of the head.